pluto/.github/README.md

 Your question might already be answered in our [docs](https://docs.pluto.xyz) or on our FAQ.
 If not:

-- Join our [Telegram](https://t.me/pluto_xyz/1) to get help and participate in discussions
+- Join our Telegran to get help and participate in discussions
-- Open a discussion [link to discussions]
+- Open a discussion in the relevant repo
-- Open an issue [link to issues]
+- Open an issue in the relevant repo

-## Acknowledgements

-TLSN team
-Origo
-Electron Labs, aes proof
-python plonkathon
-plonk-by-hand